-The citizens and businesses of Sunnyvale are entitled to have fair, ethical and accountable local government which has earned the public's full confidence for integrity.
-In keeping with the City of Sunnyvale Commitment to Excellence, the effective functioning of democratic government therefore requires that:
+The citizens and businesses of Sunnyvale are entitled to have fair, ethical and accountable local government, which will instill public confidence in the fair operation and integrity of Sunnyvale's City government which has earned the public's full confidence for integrity.
+In keeping with the City of Sunnyvale's Commitment to Excellence and the City Council's commitment to the ethical values while representing its residents and community, the effective functioning of democratic government therefore requires that:

-- public officials, both elected and appointed, comply with both the letter and spirit of the laws and policies affecting the operations of government; - public officials be independent, impartial and fair in their judgment and actions; - public office be used for the public good, not for personal gain; and - public deliberations and processes be conducted openly, unless legally confidential, in an atmosphere of respect and civility.
+- public officials, both elected and appointed, comply with both the letter and spirit of the laws and policies affecting the operations of government; - public officials be independent, impartial and fair in their judgment and actions; - public office be used for the public good, not for personal gain; and - public deliberations and processes be conducted openly, unless legally permitted to be conducted in a closed session under the Ralph M. Brown Acteonfidential, in an atmosphere of respect and civility. - Public officials, both elected and appointed, act in a transparent manner to enable the public to obtain information about public official activities and the decision-making process.